 Home surround sound went digital in 1995.
 Just like the full theater version, home Dolby Digital is a 5.1-channel system.
 The competing DTS system launched as a home version a year later.
 Dolby Digital EX and DTS-ES are both 6.1/7.1-channel systems, and add extra rear surround channels.
 Dolby Atmos home theaters are compatible with conventional 5.1 and 7.1 layouts.
 For example, a 7.1.4 Dolby Atmos system is a conventional 7.1 layout with 4 overhead or Dolby Atmos “enabled” speakers.

-Can you get surround sound in headphones?
+Can you get spatial audio in headphones?